MrGodOfNight/TimeManagement/README.md

 2. Install [PostgreSQL](https://www.postgresql.org/download/).
 3. Install [Visual Studio](https://visualstudio.microsoft.com/en/downloads/) and wpf development tools with avalonia.
 4. Copy and rename `example.env` to `.env` and fill in the necessary information.
-5. Install all the dependencies of the server, by typing in the console command `go mod tidy`.
-6. Type `./build.sh` in the root directory of the project.
+5. Type `./build.sh` in the root directory of the project.
-7. In the build directory there are compiled files of the project.
+6. In the build directory there are compiled files of the project.

 ## How to run the server in development mode
-1. First 5 steps are the same as in the build section.
+1. First 4 steps are the same as in the build section.
 2. Type `go run ./src/server/main.go` in the root directory of the project.

 # Russian